-You would assume that if you are rear ended by an 18-wheeler who failed to properly break it would have nothing to do with you having a criminal record or not.
+You would assume that if you are rear ended by an 18-wheeler it would have nothing to do with you having a criminal record.
 Unfortunately, that is not always the case.
 If you have a criminal record or think you have a criminal record it is important to disclose that information to your Personal Injury Attorney.

 When your criminal record does not affect your case.

-- If you were arrested and charges were later dropped
+- If you were arrested and the charges were later dropped.

-- If you were arrested but there was non conviction
+- If you were arrested but there was no conviction

 - Your case settles out of court.

 When your criminal record will affect your case.